 We don’t get engaged on the first, second, or even third date!
 Most people in my community date for a few months.
 They don’t touch before they are married, which obviously sounds extreme to an outsider, but they do spend time getting to know their prospective mate, meeting their friends and family and only go through with the engagement if both parties are excited about it.

-Our rabbis believe that birth control can have a place within halacha.
+Our rabbis believe that birth control has a place within halacha.

 Our husbands don’t leave the delivery room when we’re in labor.